planetscale/laravel-example/README.md

 Refresh your Laravel homepage and you should see the message that you're connected to your database!

+## Troubleshooting tips

+Seeing a "_Your database is not connected._" message instead of a success message?
+There are multiple things to check

+1. Certificates: It is essential that the `MYSQL_ATTR_SSL_CA` variable in your `.env` file points to a list of valid SSL certificates.
+Please double check that `/etc/ssl/cert.pem` exists or that you point it to a valid destination (like `/etc/ssl/certs/ca-certificates.crt` if you are running on Ubuntu).

+2. Database name and state: Please double check that your database is not currently sleeping (and wake it up otherwise).

+3. Check that necessary PHP MySQL libraries are installed

+If you are encountering error messages like "__could not find driver__", it is an indication that the necessary operating system package for PHP to connect to MySQL is not installed.
+Please install `php-mysql` or the equivalent package for your PHP distribution.

 ## Run migrations and seeder

 Now that you're connected, let's add some data to see it in action.
 The sample application comes with two migration files: